ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 * `.Concurrent()` - Parallelize and handle X concurrent messages.
 * `.ConcurrentFireAndForget()` - Parallelize and handle X concurrent messages but does not provide delivery feedback and does not pass through exceptions.
 * `.Delay()` - Delay the execution of the message handler.
+* `.DispatchOnTaskScheduler()` - Have the messages dispatched on a new Task on a specified Task Scheduler.
+For example, to have all messages handled by the UI thread.
+* `.DispatchOnCurrentContext()` - Have the messages dispatched to a new Task on the current Task Scheduler.
+For example, to have all messages handled by the UI thread.
 * `.Distinct()` - Only pass through unique messages based on key.
 * `.Exception()` - Handle exceptions not handled by the message handler.
 * `.Filter()` - Execute a method before and after the execution of the message handler.
 Can also filter messages to stop the message from being processed further.